 Vertical Aerospace is based in the United Kingdom.
 It was founded in 2016 by the former CEO of OVO energy, Stephen Fitzpatrick.
-It's team consists of 28 erospace experts from companies like Airbus, Boeing, Rolls-Royce, Martin Jetpack, and GE.
+Its team consists of over 70 aerospace and automotive experts from companies like Airbus, Boeing, Rolls-Royce, Martin Jetpack, Land Rover, Jaguar, and GE.

 Stage of Development